alex-morikado/movie-recommender/README.md

 `recommendMovies.krf` contains the Horn Clauses that define the reasoning for the movie recommendations.

-##Horn Clauses
+## Horn Clauses

 **(recommendMovieName ?inputMovie ?recommendedMovie)** finds movies that are similar and have the same rating where the recommended movie also satisfies at least one of the recommendation types.

 **(recommendMovieName ?inputMovieName ?recommendedMovieName ?rating)** finds movies that are similar where the recommended movie has the specified rating and where the recommended movie satisfies at least one of the recommendation types.

-#Recommendation Types
+### Recommendation Types

-**(criticFavorite ?inputMovie ?criticMovie ?rating)** indicates that the inputMovie and criticMovie are similar and that criticMovie is a critic favorite on Metacritic
+**(criticFavorite ?inputMovie ?criticMovie ?rating)** indicates that inputMovie and criticMovie are similar and that criticMovie is a critic favorite on Metacritic.

-**(fanFavorite ?movie ?movieToFind ?rating)** indicates that the inputMovie and movieToFind are similar and that movieToFind is a fan favorite on IMDB
+**(fanFavorite ?inputMovie ?fanFavMovie ?rating)** indicates that inputMovie and fanFavMovie are similar and that fanFavMovie has a large number of ratings on IMDB.

-**(academyFavorite ?inputMovie ?academyFavorite)** indicates that the inputMovie and academyFavorite are similar and that academyFavorite has won an Academy Award.
+**(academyFavorite ?inputMovie ?academyFavorite)** indicates that inputMovie and academyFavorite are similar and that academyFavorite has won an Academy Award.

+**(oldies ?inputMovie ?oldMovie)** indicates that inputMovie and oldMovie are similar and that oldMovie was released before 1980.

+**(hiddenGems ?inputMovie ?hiddenGemMovie)** indicates that inputMovie and hiddenGemMovie are similar and that hiddenGemMovie has few IMDB ratings and a high Metacritic score.

+**(foreignLanguage ?inputMovie ?foreignLanguageMovie)** indicates that inputMovie and foreignLanguageMovie are similar and that foreignLanguageMovie was not published in English.

-##Example Queries
+## Example Queries

 **(recommendMovieName "Toy Story" ?recommended)** will return all movies that are similar to and have the same rating as Toy Story.
 Pocahontas is fan favorite movie that is recommended by this query.